 Full course for one semester.
 A continuation of Chemistry 201.
 Structure, methods of preparation, and reactions of important classes of organic compounds will be stressed.
 Laboratory work includes the preparation, purification, and spectroscopic identification of organic compounds.
 Prerequisite: Chemistry 201 or consent of the instructor.
 Lecture-conference-laboratory.

 Chemistry 212 - Introductory Inorganic Chemistry

 Full course for one semester.
-A descriptive exploration of the chemistry of inorganic compounds, including the structure, bonding, and reactions of main-group molecules, transition metal complexes, and extended solids.
-Laboratory work includes the synthesis and characterization of molecular compounds and extended solids, and introduces useful characterization techniques including infrared and electronic spectroscopy, X-ray diffraction, and thermal analysis.
+An introduction to inorganic chemistry, including the structure, bonding, and reactions of main-group molecules, transition metal complexes, and organometallic compounds.
+Laboratory work is focused on scientific inquiry, along with synthesis, characterization, and reactivity of inorganic compounds.
 Prerequisite: Chemistry 101/102 or consent of the instructor.
-Lecture-conference-laboratory.
+Chemistry 201 is strongly recommended.
+Lecture-laboratory.
 May be taken without the lab for one-half unit.

 Chemistry 230 - Environmental Chemistry